-- (i) Automatic route Under the automatic route, the investing Indian entity does not require any approval from the RBI provided that the amount of investment made by such Indian investor is within the prescribed ceiling which is as follows: - (a) the total financial commitment of the investing Indian entity should not exceed 400% of the net worth of the Indian entity as per its last audited balance sheet; and - (b) annual financial commitment of the Indian entity should not exceed USD 1 Billion. - (ii) Approval route Any Overseas Direct Investment not falling under the automatic route would require prior approval of the RBI.
-However, overseas investment/financial commitment in Pakistan/other jurisdiction as may be advised by the Government from time to time or in strategic sectors/specific geographies as may be advised by the Government shall require prior approval of the Government.
+- (i) Automatic route Under the automatic route, the investing Indian entity does not require any approval from the RBI provided that the amount of investment made by such Indian investor is within the prescribed ceiling which is as follows: - (a) the total financial commitment27 of the investing Indian entity should not exceed400% of the net worth of the Indian entity as per its last audited balance sheet; and - (b) annual financial commitment of the Indian entity should not exceed USD 1 Billion. - (ii) Approval route-Any Overseas Direct Investment not falling under the automatic routewould require prior approval of the RBI.
+However, overseas investment/financial commitment in Pakistan/other jurisdiction as may be advised by the Government fromtime to time or in strategic sectors28/specific geographies as

-&lt;sup>26 "Overseas Investment" means financial commitment and Overseas Portfolio Investment by a person resident in India.
+26 "Overseas Investment" means financial commitment and Overseas Portfolio Investment by a person resident in India.

-27 &quot;Financial Commitment" means the aggregate amount of investment made by a person resident in India by way of Overseas Direct Investment, debt other than Overseas Portfolio Investment in a foreign entity or entities in which the Overseas Direct Investment is made and shall include the non fund- based facilities extended by such person to or on behalf of such foreign entity or entities.
+27 "Financial Commitment" means the aggregate amount of investment made by a person resident in India by way of Overseas Direct Investment, debt other than Overseas Portfolio Investment in a foreign entity or entities in which the Overseas Direct Investment is made and shall include the non fund- based facilities extended by such person to or on behalf of such foreign entity or entities.

-28 &quot;strategic sector" shall include energy and natural resources sectors such as oil, gas, coal, mineral ores, submarine cable system and start-ups and any other sector or sub-sector as deemed necessary by the Government.
+28 "strategic sector" shall include energy and natural resources sectors such as oil, gas, coal, mineral ores, submarine cable systems and start-ups and any other sector or sub-sector as deemed necessary by the Government.